Back to Resources

 The problem?
-They only tell half the story.
+The DORA metrics only tell half the story.

 dora-metrics-core-model

-Nearly a decade after the research kicked off, forward-thinking companies, DevOps experts, and even DORA team members themselves are pulling back on the reins.
-It’s not that the five metrics are wrong — it’s more that they are a measure of efficiency more than overall performance.
-But efficiency is only one part of the DORA Core Model that looks at engineering effectiveness holistically and in context.
+Today, forward-thinking companies, DevOps experts, and even DORA team members are pulling back on the reins.
+It’s not that the five metrics are wrong — it’s that they measure efficiency more than performance.
+But efficiency is only one part of the DORA Core Model that looks at engineering effectiveness in context.

 DORA Engineering Metrics: What Are They and What Do They Measure?

-There are five DORA DevOps metrics that fall into three main categories outlined by the DORA team:
+The DORA team outlines five DevOps metrics that fall into three main categories:

-• Throughput (velocity) metrics give leaders a picture of delivery during the development process and a way to measure velocity outside of arbitrary measurements like story points.
+• Throughput (velocity) metrics indicate delivery speed, presenting a way to measure velocity outside of arbitrary measurements like story points.

 • Stability (quality) metrics speak to the quality of the deployment processes.